 Following are few of the advantages that timing belt has.

-- Very less noise compared to a timing chain
+- Very little noise compared to a timing chain

 - Less slippage issue